-- 4.4 Eligible developments which receive planning permission from 5th June 2017 will be charged in accordance with the rates set out in the CIL Charging Schedule.
-The amount payable is calculated on the day planning permission first permits development (i.e. full or reserved matters permissions). - 4.5 The amount payable will be index linked from the year CIL was introduced by the South Worcestershire Councils to the year when planning permission is granted.
+- 4.4 Eligible developments which receive planning permission from 5th June 2017 (Malvern Hills and Wychavon) or 4th September 2017 (Worcester City) will be charged in accordance with the rates set out in the CIL Charging Schedule.
+The amount payable is calculated on the day planning permission first permits development (i.e. full or reserved matters permissions). - 4.5 In order to ensure the charging schedule stays responsive to market conditions, indexing of the charging schedule will be applied at the beginning of each year on 1 January by SWC based on the index figure of 1 November of the preceding year.
 The index to be used is known as the national All-in Tender Price Index, which is published by the Build Cost Information Service (BCIS).
 This may increase the amount payable from that shown on the charging schedule. - 4.6 Where the chargeable development is calculated at less than £50 the CIL Regulations deem it to be zero. - 4.7 A range of example CIL scenarios can be found under Appendix 3, with some common CIL questions and process issues following under Appendix 4.